anime-src/stremio-nas/README.md

 ## Requirements

 - Docker and Docker Compose (or Podman Compose)
+- Node.js 20+ (for server development, optional if using Docker)
 - Node.js 14+ (for add-on if running locally, optional if using Docker)
 - Stremio desktop application
 - Video files accessible to Docker